-In connection with the Progenics Acquisition, Lantheus Holdings issued 26,844,877 shares of Lantheus Holdings common stock and 86,630,633 contingent value rights (each a "CVR") tied to the financial performance of PYLARIFY to former Progenics stockholders and option holders.
-Each CVR entitled its holder to receive a pro rata share of aggregate cash payments equal to 40% of United States ("U.S.") net sales generated by PYLARIFY in 2022 and 2023 in excess of \$100.0 million and \$150.0 million, respectively.
-The Company's aggregate payments in respect of the CVRs, together with any other non-stock consideration treated as paid in connection with the Progenics Acquisition, was capped at 19.9% of the total consideration the Company paid in the Progenics Acquisition.
-Based on the Company's 2022 PYLARIFY net sales, the Company determined that the aggregate payment obligation under the CVRs was \$99.6 million, which was the maximum amount payable.
-The Company paid out this amount in May 2023 in full satisfaction of the CVRs.
+In accordance with the Merger Agreement, at the effective time of the Progenics Acquisition (the "Effective Time"), each share of Progenics common stock, par value \$0.0013 per share, issued and outstanding immediately prior to the Effective Time (other than shares of Progenics common stock owned by Holdings, Progenics or any of their wholly-owned subsidiaries) was automatically cancelled and converted into the right to receive (i) 0.31 (the "Exchange Ratio") of a share of Holdings common stock, par value \$0.01 per share, and (ii) one contingent value right (a "CVR") tied to the financial performance of PyL (18F-DCFPyL), Progenics' prostate-specific membrane antigen ("PSMA") targeted imaging agent designed to visualize prostate cancer.
+This agent was approved by the U.S. Food and Drug Administration ("FDA") on May 26, 2021 under the name PYLARIFY (piflufolastat F 18), and the commercial launch of this agent began in June 2021.
+Each CVR entitles its holder to receive a pro rata share of aggregate cash payments equal to 40% of U.S. net sales generated by PYLARIFY in 2022 and 2023 in excess of \$100.0 million and \$150.0 million, respectively.
+In no event will the Company's aggregate payments in respect of the CVRs, together with any other non-stock consideration treated as paid in connection with the Progenics Acquisition, exceed 19.9% of the total consideration the Company pays in the Progenics Acquisition.
+Based on the Company's 2022 PYLARIFY net sales, the Company determined that the aggregate payment obligation under the CVRs was \$99.7 million.
+The Company expects to make that payment during the first half of 2023.
+As a result of the acquisition, Holdings issued 26,844,877 shares of Holdings common stock and 86,630,633 CVRs to former Progenics stockholders and option holders.